-Notice that Word 2016 defaults to the Word 97-2003 format in the Save As Type field.
-Word 2016 defaults to the older format unless you purposely convert the document to a .docx format or save it as a Word Document (.docx) via the Save As Type drop-down list.
+Word 2019 defaults to the Word 97-2003 format in the Save As Type field.
+Word does this unless you purposely convert the document to a .docx format or save it as a Word Document (\.docx) via the Save As Type drop-down list.

-- 6. Click Back 🔄 in the upper-left corner to return to the document. - 7.
-Leave the file open.
+6. Click Cancel and then click Back 🕑 in the upper-left corner to return to the document.